LArSoft/larsoft.github.io/wiki/Breaking_Changes.md

 \
 **Contact**: [The Scisoft Team](mailto:scisoft-team@fnal.gov)

-Removal of Calorimetry hard-coded values(#Removal-of-Calorimetry-hard-coded-values) {.wiki-class-count}
+Removal of Calorimetry hard-coded values
 --------------------------------------------------------------------------------------

 **When was committed**: [v08\_33\_00](ReleaseNotes083300)\